qingkaikong/blog/2017_17_scikit-learn-1/README.md

 ### Simple regression problem

 Let's fit a simple linear regression model to see what is the sklearn API looks like.
-We use a very simple datasets with 10 samples with added in noise.
+We use a very simple dataset with 10 samples with added in noise.

 ```python